erickndava/erickndava.github.io/_posts/2018-12-27-flood-safest-spot-in-cape-town.md

 The Surburbs Layer is used mainly for labelling purposes in the final export.
 We are not interested in showing the Suburbs boundaries for now.

-Through Trial and Error and guided by the absolute height of the DEM,  we get the optimum height value, 1 060m, to use for our Flood Plane (Which initially is just a polygon covering all of our area of interest - Metro Boundary in this case).
+Through Trial and Error and guided by the absolute height of the DEM,  we get the optimum height value, 1 060m, to use for our Flood Plane (Which in essence is just a polygon covering all of our area of interest - Metro Boundary in this case).

 ### Export To Web